rfsjsu/wb_nav2_bringup/README.md

 Enter your request: "
 Enter a valid node requests.
-EX: Describe the scene (Computer Vision is automatically initialized with the launch file)
+EX: Describe the scene
     Dock with P1 and deliver to D2
 The model is capable of running multiple tool calls in one command:
-EX: Describe the scene, then dock with P1 and deliver to D2,
+EX: Describe the scene, then dock with P1 and deliver to D2.

+Note: Computer vision (YOLO object detection) is automatically initialized by the launch file.
+The `describe the scene` command will be available immediately without any additional setup.

+Note: Anthropic Claude Haiku was used for all testing.
+Local Ollama models are supported but have limited tool calling reliability.
+See `forklift_llm.py` to switch between LLM vendors.
 ```

 To run the Turtlebot 4 demo: